 Although political instability and wars have taken their toll on the original 1690 set of Strads, which did not survive intact, four of the instruments belonging to the first set and the ‘Medici, Tuscan’ of 1716 can be still seen today, although divided between collections in Florence, Rome and Washington.
 Stradivari’s designs for the inlaying of these beautiful masterpieces, a couple of moulds and some paper templates are also still preserved in Cremona.
 We continue our survey of these instruments in part 2.

 Alessandra Barabaschi is an Italian art historian and has authored several books.
-She held a lecture about the Stradivari Medici Quintet at the Library of Congress in Washington, D.C., on December 18, 2019.
+She held a lecture about the Stradivari Medici Quintet at the Library of Congress, Washington, D.C., in December 2018.

 Thanks to Roberto Regazzi for assistance with source materials.